MichalKarbownik/falcon-docs/docs/backend/installing-magento2.md

 Custom REST API endpoints provided by this module:

 ### General
-- `[GET] /V1/falcon/urls` - Url dispatch.
-Provides info about entity behind the url or error if URL does not exist in magento.
+- `[GET] /V1/falcon/urls` - Url resolver.
+Provides info about entity behind the url or error if URL does not exist in Magento.
 - `[GET] /V1/falcon/menus` - Get items for top navigation menu.

 ### Catalog